-You can test database objects by using a special variation of the unit testing capabilities of Visual Studio Team System Test Edition.
+You can test database objects by using a special variation of the unit testing capabilities of Visual Studio Team Edition for Testers.
 This type of unit test, the database unit test, is integrated fully into the Visual Studio Team System environment.
-For more information about Test Edition, see Getting Started with Team System Testing Tools.
+For more information about Visual Studio Team Edition for Testers, see Getting Started with Team System Testing Tools.

 In This Section

 - Overview of Database Unit Testing

 Introduces database unit testing and describes the structure and contents of a database unit test.

 - Walkthrough: Creating and Running a Database Unit Test